Rudeness: Cultural differences

 The specific actions that are considered polite or rude vary dramatically by place, time, and context.
 Differences in social role, gender, social class, religion, and cultural identity may all affect the appropriateness of a given behaviour.
 Consequently, a behaviour that is considered perfectly acceptable by one group of people may be considered clearly rude by another.

 For example, in medieval and Renaissance Europe, it was rude to indicate that a man wearing a mask in public could be recognized.
 Instead, polite behaviour demanded that the masked person be treated as a completely unknown person and that no one ever attribute the masked person's actions to the individual who performed them.
 By contrast, in the modern era, greeting a friend by name while he is wearing a mask, or talking to them later about their costume or activities, is not generally regarded as rude.

 Cultural differences also appear over time.
 In the mid-20th century, the meaning of eye rolling changed from its older signal of lust and passion to expressing contempt.

 Utility

 Sometimes, people deliberately employ rude behaviours to achieve a goal.
 Early works in linguistic pragmatism interpreted rudeness as a defective mode of communication.
 However, most rudeness serves functional or instrumental purposes in communication, and skillfully choosing when and how to be rude may indicate a person's pragmatic competence.

-Robin Lakoff addressed what she named "strategic rudeness", a style of communication used by prosecutors and therapists (attack therapy) to force their interlocutors (a courtroom defendant or patient) to talk or react in a certain way.
+Robin Lakoff addressed what she named strategic rudeness, a style of communication used by prosecutors and therapists (attack therapy) to force their interlocutors (a courtroom defendant or patient) to talk or react in a certain way.
 Rudeness in everyday speech "is frequently instrumental, and is not merely pragmatic failure".
-Most rude speakers are attempting to accomplish one of two important instrumental functions: to vent negative feelings, and/or to get power.
+Most rude speakers are attempting to accomplish one of two important instrumental functions: to vent negative feelings, or to get power.

+Additionally, sometimes a rude behavior is chosen to communicate disapproval or disrespect.
+While it is generally rude to refuse to greet someone, refusing to shake hands with a traitor may be justifiable.